-No legislation can fix the PTAB's systemic enticement to invalidate patents without first addressing the perverse incentives.
-PREVAIL intends to lower the PTAB invalidation rate by fixing the corrupted PTAB rules, but it does not fix the incentives that drive the PTAB to invalidate patents at a high rate.
-If PREVAIL is made law, the PTAB will simply change different procedures and guidance to push the invalidation rate back up.
-Congress will be forced to act again and again to correct whatever the PTAB does to sustain customers and revenue.
+No legislation can fix the PTAB's systemic seduction to invalidate patents without first addressing the perverse incentives.
+PREVAIL intends to lower the PTAB invalidation rate by fixing the obviously corrupted PTAB rules, but it does not fix the incentives that drive the PTAB to invalidate patents at a high rate.
+If PREVAIL is made law, the PTAB will simply change different rules to push the invalidation rate back up.
+Congress will be forced to act again and again to correct whatever rules the PTAB changes.
 There is no way to know how many years this whack-a-mole process will take.
 In the meantime, US innovation will remain mired in this failed experiment allowing our other countries to advance their technological lead.